PeterM-13/dreamlab-client/README.md

 ```bash
 ng e2e
 ```
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.9.
 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

 ## Additional Resources